-‘Impressive’, possibly ‘historic’ snowstorm predicted for Colorado and Wyoming this weekend
+‘Impressive,’ possibly ‘historic’ snowstorm predicted for Colorado and Wyoming this weekend

-The heavy snow is expected to hammer Denver, Boulder and Ft.
-Collins in Colorado, as well as places like Cheyenne, Wyo. and western Nebraska, including Scottsbluff.
-Winter storm watches are in effect, and will likely be converted to winter storm or blizzard warnings.
+The heavy snow is expected to hammer Denver, Boulder and Fort Collins in Colorado, as well as places such as Cheyenne, Wyo., and western Nebraska, including Scottsbluff.
+Winter storm watches are in effect and will probably be converted to winter storm or blizzard warnings.
 Some locations could see their biggest snowstorm on record.

 The weight of the snow, heavy and wet in some areas, may cause scattered power outages.

-Subtle changes in the storm track could have important implications for exactly where the heaviest snow concentrates, but a substantial to historic snow event is expected over a large area, regardless.
+Subtle changes in the storm track could have important implications for exactly where the heaviest snow concentrates, but a substantial-to-historic snow event is expected over a large area, regardless.

-The event is set to be as notable for its duration as it is magnitude, lasting from Friday night through most of Sunday.
+The event is set to be as notable for its duration as its magnitude, lasting from Friday night through most of Sunday.

-The features for the system were already coming together Thursday morning, when weather satellites revealed a broad upper-level trough, or a dip in the jet stream, moving ashore the Pacific Coast.
+The features for the system were already coming together Thursday morning, when weather satellites revealed a broad upper-level trough, or a dip in the jet stream, moving ashore on the Pacific Coast.
 Nestled within that dip was a pocket of high-altitude cold air and low pressure, as well as an eddy of counterclockwise spin.

-That disturbance, which dropped hail in Sonoma County, Calif. and even spun up a cold-air funnel cloud west of Los Angeles on Wednesday, was drawing a wedge of warm, moist air across north across the Plains late in the workweek.
+That disturbance, which dropped hail in Sonoma County, Calif., and even spun up a cold-air funnel cloud west of Los Angeles on Wednesday, was drawing a wedge of warm, moist air north across the Plains late in the workweek.
 By Friday night, that strip of moisture will be forced up the mountains from the east, where it will encounter frigid air.
 The result?
-An upslope snow machine, with moderate to heavy snow falling for up to two days nonstop.
+An upslope snow machine, with moderate to heavy snow falling for up to two days, nonstop.

-“Travel across the urban corridor and foothills may become nearly impossible late Saturday through much of Sunday,” warned the National Weather Service in Boulder, Co., where up to 30 inches of snow could fall.
-Between 18 and 24 inches is expected in Denver proper, with a bit less farther east along Interstate 70 near the airport.
+“Travel across the urban corridor and foothills may become nearly impossible late Saturday through much of Sunday,” warned the National Weather Service in Boulder, where up to 30 inches of snow could fall.
+Between 18 and 24 inches is expected in Denver, with a bit less farther east along Interstate 70 near the airport.

 Meteorologists are also tracking where one particular feature — a trowal — ends up, as it could enhance heavy snow potential even more.
 A trowal marks an occluded front, or where a cold front swinging around an area of low pressure catches up to and overtakes the more laggard warm front.
 It usually takes shape in the vicinity of a swift jet stream, the combination of jet energy and presence of moisture aloft leading to a hefty band of intense precipitation.